OpenResearchInstitute/documents/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md

 >ORI 29 March 2024 keaston successful integration of IP with HDL Reference Design

+>ORI 12 April 2024 Abraxas3d documented how to integrate IP into PLUTO HDL Reference Design

 ## General Guidelines
 For new block integration to go smoothly, and in order to take advantage of the ADI-specific environment and build macros, it's recommend to make new blocks look like other blocks in the adi build tree.
 This is accomplished by installing new blocks should at hdl/library/blockname, where they are automatically picked up by the top level build, and editing the Makefile and blockname_ip.tcl in that directory along the lines as that presented in the following guide: https://wiki.analog.com/resources/fpga/docs/hdl/creating_new_ip_guide